stefanopog/node-red-contrib-wws/README.md

   * Configure the webhook url
   * converts events into node-red friendly messages
   * shows incoming events on nodes status
+  * optionally provides filtering of outputs according to the **msg.type** value of the incoming message
 * message node
   * send messages to a space
   * provides a configuration interface (including preview functionality)